jfrog/artifactory-docker-builder/README.md

 4. createArtifactoryRegistry - Create artifactory image with nginx and docker registry configured
 5. publishImagesToBintray - Push tag/latest from Artifactory  to Bintray "https://bintray.com/jfrog/registry"
 6. test - Download the latest tag from bintray and run sanity test on the image
+7. buildAll - Builds artifactory of each type (Oss, Pro, Docker-registry)
-7. release - Running all tasks
+8. release - Running all tasks

 ###Project Properties:
 1. artifactory_version - the requested artifactory version to build, Default: latest available release version